 What difference does this make?

-If, at any point before it lands on the last page, the URL goes through a 302 redirect, Google will not credit to the destination website for this link.
-A 302 redirect tells Google that the redirect is temporary so Google will not pass authority through this link.
+If, at any point before it lands on the last page, the URL goes through a 302 redirect, Google will not credit the destination website for this link.
+A 302 redirect tells Google that the redirect is temporary, so Google will not pass authority through this link.

 Example: